pytest-dev/pytest-django/README.rst

  * Less boilerplate: no need to import unittest, create a subclass with methods.
 Just write tests as regular functions.
  * `Injection of test depencies with funcargs <http://pytest.org/latest/funcargs.html>`_
  * No need to run all tests, `it is easy to specify which tests to run <http://pytest.org/latest/usage.html#specifying-tests-selecting-tests>`_.
+ * Database re-use: no need to re-create the test database for every test run.
  * No hacks required to only run your apps, and not the 3rd party/contrib apps that is listed in your ``INSTALLED_APPS``.
  * There are a lot of other nice plugins available for py.test.
  * No pain of switching: Existing unittest-style tests will still work without any modifications.